stlee3102/capstone-project/README.md

 The main homepage after user account login welcomes the user by name and has a "Save My Trip" button:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot3b.png" width="900">

-User can register for an account to save maps and packing list information:
+User can register for an account to save maps and packing list information.
+Passwords are salted and hashed before storing in database to protect against database leaks:
 <img src="https://github.com/stlee3102/capstone-project/blob/main/static/img/screenshot4.png" width="900">

 If a user has an account already, the user can log in to the account: